mlapps/lightning-getting-started-docs/README.md

 }
 ```

-Now we add our `render` method that accepts a set of tiles and draws some text
+Now we add our `render` method that accepts a set of tiles and draw some text
 based on the tile value

 > e => empty / x => Player / 0 => computer